Garage Floor Epoxy Kit & Installation

 To get the effect of grout lines in your epoxy floor you need to do the following:

 After applying the tape apply the garage epoxy and chips into each taped off square.
 Do the floor in small sections per the directions.
 Let the floor epoxy set for 20-30 minutes and then with your spiked soles on go back and carefully remove the tape for that section.
 Do not let the epoxy harden on the tape.
 You should now have squares of epoxy with grout lines in between.
-If doing the Armor Granite Pattern 7&8 you will apply the two different chip patterns to alternate squares.
+If doing the Armor Granite Pattern 7&8 Dark you will apply all the Tan epoxy into the squares and apply the chips as you apply the epoxy.
+If you're doing Pattern 7 & 8 Light you will apply the tan to every other square and let dry overnight then apply the Desert Tan into the remaining squares and apply the second bag of color chips as you apply the epoxy.
+Let dry overnight.
+Then scrape the flakes as flat as you can and clean up.
+Then apply the topcoat per the instructions in your kit.

 Adding grout lines is more work and takes some time and patience to get it right but the look is dramatic.
-If purchasing an Armor Chip Garage Epoxy Flooring kit we provide you with the 3" roller, extra chips, additional epoxy and spiked soles.
-The extra chips and spiked soles are included with every Armor Granite Garage Epoxy floor kit and only the additional epoxy and second chip pattern is included.
+The extra chips and spiked soles are included with every Armor Granite Garage Epoxy floor kit .
 The standard checker board pattern in the Granite kit is Pattern 7&8 but you may choose any chip color combo you want to.
 Simply add a note in the comment box telling us which chip color pattern(s) you want.
-The same applies when purchasing the Armor Chip epoxy kits.

-You may be interested in How to design your own custom garage floor epoxy
+If you are interested in doing your own design, see How to design your own custom garage floor epoxy